l3nz/say_cheez_ex/README.md

 Sometimes you'd want to reference the version of your package at run time, or when / where / from what sources it was built, but that information is not available anymore once you deploy your app somewhere else.

-It can also be useful to run a pipeline once when building, e.g. compiling a SASS file into CSS and storing the result as a string.

-This library is heavily ispired by my previous (and very useful) Clojure library https://github.com/l3nz/say-cheez
+This library is heavily ispired by my previous Clojure library https://github.com/l3nz/say-cheez that has been proven useful over the years.

 [![Hex.pm](https://img.shields.io/hexpm/v/say_cheez_ex)](https://hex.pm/packages/say_cheez_ex)